rangle/angular-training-slides/slides/src/content/pipes.md

 - Pipes also accept arguments
 - Use colon as delimiter
+- Chained pipes are evaluated from left to right

 ```html
 Price is {{ 100.12345 | currency:"CAD":true:"1.2" | lowercase }}